oblivionreb/oblivionreb.github.io/_posts/2020-10-17-self-employment-tax-explained.md

 That's where things get messy.

 If you suddenly receive a windfall near the end of your tax year that throws off your estimate, you are still required to file an amended return.
-See Steiner v.
-C. I. R., Tax Ct.1955, 25 T.C.
-26.
+See <a href="https://casetext.com/case/steiner-v-commissioner-of-internal-revenue-2">Steiner v.
+C. I. R.</a>.

 To amend an estimation, you can use [Worksheet 2-10 from Publication 505](https://www.irs.gov/publications/p505#en_US_2019_publink1000309056).

 Additionally, if your gig is seasonal(you make more in certain periods than in others), you can annualize the payments of a given period rather than cleanly dividing the payments by four.

-This method is called an <b>annualized income installment</b>.
+This method is called an <a href="https://www.investopedia.com/terms/a/annualized-incomeinstallment-method.asp">annualized income installment</a>.
 You first complete the 2021 Estimated Tax Worksheet through line 14b.

 Then, you complete the [Annualized Estimated Tax Worksheet 2-7](https://www.irs.gov/publications/p505#en_US_2019_publink1000194749) and file the calculations on Form 2210.

 <h3> What Happens If I Don't Pay Estimated Taxes? </h3>

-You will incur a tax penalty for any amount that is underpaid for each period.
+You will incur a <a href="https://www.irs.gov/irm/part20/irm_20-001-003r">tax penalty</a> for any amount that is underpaid for each period.
 There are four periods, so paying nothing will likely incur a steep penalty.

 However, there are exceptions: